Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

 Sharing our discoveries, and how to use them, is key to ensuring a wider impact on the scientific community.

 Communication with academics is primarily through scholarly articles.
-Since GW astronomy is a new field, the LVK have written dedicated articles on introductory GW data analysis~\cite{AbbottEtAlGuide:2020}, the structure of our data releases~\cite{AbbottEtAlDataReleases:2021, AbbottEtAlOpenDataO2:2023}, and the basic physics of a binary black hole coalescence (suitable for undergraduate teaching)~\cite{AbbottEtAlGW150914BasicPhys:2017}.
+Since GW astronomy is new, the LVK have written dedicated articles on introductory GW data analysis~\citep{AbbottEtAlGuide:2020}, our data releases~\citep{AbbottEtAlDataReleases:2021, AbbottEtAlOpenDataO2:2023}, and the basic physics of a binary coalescences (suitable for undergraduate teaching)~\citep{AbbottEtAlGW150914BasicPhys:2017}.

 Data releases are coordinated by the GW Open Science Center (GWOSC), which hosts raw data, links to LVK publications and further data products (\href{https://gwosc.org/}{gwosc.org}).
-GWOSC maintains lists of open-source analysis software and provides teaching on data analysis through annual Open Data Workshops.
-The workshops are delivered in a hybrid format; with $200$--$300$ people participating in-person each year, and over $7700$ people enrolling online over the last four years.
+GWOSC maintains lists of open-source analysis software, and provides teaching on data analysis through annual Open Data Workshops.
+Workshops are delivered in a hybrid format, with $200$--$300$ people participating in-person each year, and over $7,700$ people enrolling online over the last four years.
 Workshop materials are openly available online.

-To accompany the release of key papers, the LVK organises webinars through Zoom, with attendees able to submit questions.
+To accompany the release of key papers, the LVK organises Zoom webinars, with attendees able to submit questions.
+These provide convenient, direct communication with other scientists, and reach a larger audience than many in-person conferences.
 Recordings are uploaded to YouTube.
+YouTube views range from $400$ to $3,400$ (August 2024), with the older recordings accumulating more views.

 The LVK also engages with the academic community to promote proper recognition of its three constituent collaborations.
-There is currently a bias in scholarly literature: an abbreviated narrative attributes credit to LIGO, excluding Virgo and KAGRA from LVK achievements, with consequences for scientific careers, accuracy of public media and interactions with funding agencies.
-A year-long project~\cite{BarneoEtAl:2024} studied this cognitive bias, and tried to educate the community.
+There is currently a bias in scholarly literature: an abbreviated narrative attributes credit to LIGO, excluding Virgo and KAGRA from LVK achievements, with consequences for scientific careers, accuracy of media and interactions with funding agencies.
+A year-long project~\citep{BarneoEtAl:2024} studied this cognitive bias, and tried to educate the community.
+While intervention has encouraged authors to include proper attribution in their work, it has yet to be seen if this has a long-term impact of reducing incomplete attribution.